Mental Health Training: How To Be An Ally for Employees

 It all starts with the right mental health training.

-Often line managers and business leaders can feel uncomfortable starting a conversation about mental health or worry about giving the ‘wrong’ response if someone does disclose their mental health issues to them.
+Line managers and business leaders often feel uncomfortable starting a conversation about mental health or worry about giving the ‘wrong’ response if someone does disclose their mental health issues to them.

 Basic mental health training for all employees can help dispel these fears.